Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's shots from beyond the arc.
+- He's taken 3.0 threes per game, or 7.5% of his team's shots from beyond the arc this season.

-- Embiid's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his 76ers average 99.8 per game, which ranks 26th among NBA teams.
+- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.

-- Giving up 111.4 points per contest, the Celtics are the fourth-ranked team in the NBA defensively.
+- Defensively, the Celtics are ranked fourth in the NBA, giving up 111.4 points per game.

-- The Celtics are the 18th-ranked squad in the league, giving up 44.0 rebounds per contest.
+- On the boards, the Celtics are ranked 18th in the league, allowing 44 rebounds per contest.

-- The Celtics concede 23.1 assists per contest, second-ranked in the league.
+- Looking at assists, the Celtics have allowed 23.1 per contest, second in the NBA.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.
+- The Celtics are the fifth-ranked squad in the league at allowing threes, giving up 11.6 made 3-pointers per contest.

 Joel Embiid vs. the Celtics